 What happens if a high street shop goes goes into administration?
-With Maplin and Toys R Us going into administration, it’s worth knowing your rights if a shop goes bust.
+With Debenhams having a pre-pack administration, and House of Fraser going into administration in 2018, it’s worth knowing your rights if a shop goes bust.
 Whether or not you’ll be able to get what you’ve ordered or your money back may depend on a number of factors.

 Q. What are your rights if a shop goes bust?

 A. First of all, it’s important to talk about what ‘going bust’ means.